openstack/diskimage-builder/doc/source/user_guide/installation.rst

 Installation
 ============

-If your distribution does not proivde packages, you should install ``diskimage-builder`` via ``pip``, mostly likely in a ``virtualenv`` to keep it separate.
+If your distribution does not provide packages, you should install ``diskimage-builder`` via ``pip``, mostly likely in a ``virtualenv`` to keep it separate.